 Denny McKnight, a partner at a supply chain integration firm said, “People writing numbers on pads of paper or keying strings of numbers into a keyboard is a bad sign.”
 Running a retail business requires managing numerous complex and interdependent systems and processes, which each present their own unique challenges.
 These inherent challenges are compounded if you are selling across multiple sales channels and/or operating multiple warehouses, and if you’re manually inputting information that could be automated.

-An inventory control solution that syncs with all of your online and in-store sales channels while also tracking incoming purchase orders and outgoing shipments will allow you to eliminate the potential for human error, letting you know exactly how much inventory you have in your warehouse(s) or brick-and-mortar(s) at any given time.
+Inventory management software that syncs with all of your online and in-store sales channels while also tracking incoming purchase orders and outgoing shipments will allow you to eliminate the potential for human error, letting you know exactly how much inventory you have in your warehouse(s) or brick-and-mortar(s) at any given time.
 Best-in-breed automated and integrated solutions will not only give you real-time stock counts, but will also centralize all your inventory and sales data to help produce insightful business reports and sales forecasting.